sveltejs/cli/documentation/docs/40-api/10-add-on.md

 ## Version compatibility

-Your add-on should specify the minimum `sv` version it requires in `peerDependencies`.
-If a user's `sv` version has a different major version than what your add-on was built for, they will see a compatibility warning.
+Your add-on should specify a minimum `sv` version in `peerDependencies`.
+Your user will get a compatibility warning if their `sv` version has a different major version than what was specified.

+## Examples

+See the [official add-on source code](https://github.com/sveltejs/cli/tree/main/packages/sv/src/addons) for some real world examples.